LAX-EM/Stress-detection-ML-project/README.md

 # 🚀 Environment Setup & Installation

-Follow these steps to run the project locally.
+Follow these steps to run the project locally.Openn new terminal and  first navigate to your decktop folder or any location.

 ---

 ## 1️⃣ Clone the Repository
+Type in your terminal

 ```Type in your terminal
 git clone https://github.com/LAX-EM/Stress-detection-ML-project.git